- 100% secure payment

 Getting started in two minutes

-Getting started takes about five minutes.
-Paste the tattoo-contest URL into the order form notes or send it via live chat, with your deadline, current vote count, and the leader's count if you can see it.
-Within 60 minutes our ops team replies with one of three answers: (1) yes, the mechanic is deliverable, here is the price, ETA, and recommended pacing mode; (2) yes but with a surcharge for email-verified or account-creation overhead, here is the adjusted quote; (3) no, this mechanic is outside our deliverable scope, no charge.
-If you proceed to payment you get a dashboard link to track delivery in real time, and mid-order changes are handled on live chat at no extra cost.
-Launch-period customers get founder-managed fulfilment — Victor personally reviews any tattoo order over 1,000 votes before dispatch; see the founder profile for context.
-One ethical caveat: some conventions and magazine awards write "we reserve the right to disqualify entrants we believe purchased votes" into their official rules.
-Read the contest rules first, flag any clause that worries you in chat, and for those higher-risk archetypes we recommend a more conservative order size and daily-anchor pacing that keeps the public counter spike-free.
-For more on rallying an audience around a creative entry, see our getting-people-to-vote guide.
+Starting an order takes roughly five minutes.
+Paste the tattoo-contest URL into the order form notes or open a live chat, and include your deadline, your current vote count, and the leader's count if the platform shows it.
+Within 60 minutes the ops team replies with one of three responses: (1) deliverable — price, pacing recommendation, and ETA; (2) deliverable with a registration surcharge — the contest requires email-verified or account-creation votes, and here is the adjusted quote; or (3) not deliverable — this mechanic has a requirement outside our scope, no charge.
+Payment is collected only after you have reviewed the contest-specific quote.
+You then receive a dashboard link for live delivery tracking.
+Mid-order changes — a convention shifts its voting deadline, the platform adds a new CAPTCHA layer — are handled via live chat at no additional cost.
+Launch-period customers receive founder-managed fulfilment: Victor personally reviews any tattoo-contest order above 1,000 votes before dispatch — see the founder profile for context.
+A practical note: some conventions and magazine awards include an explicit anti-vote-buying clause in their official competition rules.
+Read those rules before ordering.
+If you find that clause, flag it in chat so we can explain the risk profile and recommend a volume and pacing that keeps the counter from showing a suspicious pattern.
+For broader strategies for rallying an audience around a creative entry, see our getting-people-to-vote guide.

 Common Tattoo contest votes use cases

-Artist in a tattoo convention's online people's-choice category
+Artist in a convention's online "Best Blackwork" people's-choice category

-A tattoo artist exhibiting at a regional convention in Berlin entered the online "Best Blackwork" people's-choice category, voted on a custom WordPress microsite with a photo-voting plugin and a one-vote-per-IP-per-day cap.
-Voting closes in 7 days and the leader is about 400 votes ahead.
-We fingerprint the plugin, confirm daily-anchor pacing fits, quote $32.99 for 500 votes paced near 70 per day over 7 days, and deliver from German and broader DACH residential IPs to match the convention's attendee geography.
+A tattoo artist exhibiting at a regional convention in Berlin entered the online "Best Blackwork" people's-choice category, which opened for public votes three days before the convention floor opened and ran on a custom WordPress microsite with a photo-voting plugin and a one-vote-per-IP-per-day cap.
+Voting closes in 7 days and a Berlin-based artist with a strong local following leads by about 400 votes.
+We fingerprint the plugin, confirm daily-anchor pacing fits the cap structure, quote $32.99 for 500 votes paced near 70 per day over 7 days, and deliver from German and broader DACH residential IPs weighted to match the convention's regional attendee geography and the blackwork collector community concentrated there.

 For: Tattoo artists, convention exhibitors, blackwork and realism specialists

-A studio in Portland submitted a fresh color piece to a tattoo magazine's monthly reader-choice poll, voted via a Woobox widget with standard CAPTCHA and no daily cap.
-We confirm the Woobox mechanic, quote $17.99 for 250 votes plus a 25% CAPTCHA surcharge, and deliver from US-Pacific residential IPs over 18 hours, even-paced to mirror the magazine's organic evening-and-weekend reader voting rhythm.
+A studio in Portland submitted a fresh color piece to a tattoo magazine's monthly reader-choice poll for Best Color Work, voted via a Woobox widget with standard CAPTCHA and no daily cap.
+The piece is technically strong but the studio's online following is smaller than its rivals.
+We confirm the Woobox mechanic, quote $17.99 for 250 votes plus a 25% CAPTCHA surcharge, and deliver from US-Pacific residential IPs over 18 hours, spread across the evening window that matches how the magazine's collector readership engages on evenings and weekends.

-For: Tattoo studios, magazine-reader entrants, color and traditional artists
+For: Tattoo studios, magazine-reader contest entrants, color and traditional artists

-A flash artist in São Paulo reached a head-to-head matchup round of an online tattoo-design battle hosted on a custom microsite, where each round pairs designs and the community picks the winner.
-We analyse the bracket, confirm repeat voters are allowed across rounds, quote $59.99 for 1,000 votes split across the active and next matchup, and deliver from Brazilian and broader Latin American IPs with peak-evening concentration matching organic follower voting.
+A flash designer in São Paulo reached the quarter-final round of an online tattoo-design battle hosted on a custom microsite, where each round pairs two designs and the community votes on a seven-day window.
+Their geometric flash piece is well regarded but their follower count is smaller than the opponent's.
+We analyse the bracket engine, confirm the same voter account can participate in successive rounds, quote $59.99 for 1,000 votes split across the active and projected next-round matchup, and deliver from Brazilian and broader Latin American residential IPs with concentration in the peak evening engagement window.

-For: Flash designers, tattoo-design battle entrants, social-driven artists
+For: Flash designers, tattoo-design battle entrants, geometric and fine-line artists

 Studio in a supply brand's flash competition voted on a microsite

 A studio in Manchester entered a tattoo supply brand's flash-design competition voted on a custom PHP form with hCaptcha and IP-only de-duplication, with a year of free supplies as the prize.
-We fingerprint the form, confirm hCaptcha is solvable with our standard stack at base price, quote $17.99 for 250 votes paced over 24 hours, and deliver from UK residential IPs on an even-pace curve matching organic evening voting.
+We fingerprint the form, confirm hCaptcha is solvable with our standard stack at base price, quote $17.99 for 250 votes paced over 24 hours, and deliver from UK residential IPs on an even-pace curve matching organic evening voting from the UK tattoo community.

 For: Tattoo studios, supply-brand competition entrants, flash specialists

-Artist in a magazine "Ink of the Year" audience award
+Artist in a magazine "Ink of the Year" email-gated audience award

-An artist in Los Angeles reached the audience-vote round of a national tattoo magazine's "Ink of the Year" award, voted on a Wishpond widget that requires email registration per vote.
-We confirm the Wishpond mechanic, explain the 60% email-verification surcharge, quote about $176 for 1,000 votes with email-verified delivery from US residential IPs, and pace across 36 hours timed to US-evening browsing peaks.
+A Los Angeles-based realism artist reached the public-vote round of a national tattoo magazine's "Ink of the Year" award — a prestige credential that drives booking inquiries year-round — voted on a Wishpond form that requires email registration before casting a ballot.
+We confirm the Wishpond mechanic and the email-registration gate, explain the 60% email-verification surcharge that reflects the cost of provisioning real inboxes and routing confirmation links, quote about $176 for 1,000 votes, and pace delivery across 36 hours calibrated to US-evening browsing peaks when the magazine's collector readership is most active.

-For: Award entrants, magazine-featured artists, established tattoo professionals
+For: Award entrants, magazine-featured artists, established realism and fine-line professionals

 How to order Tattoo contest votes in 5 steps